 Preheat oven to 375 degrees F (190 degrees C).

-Meanwhile, give the Purple Carrot (5) a good scrub and rinse (no need to peel) and cut into quarters length-wise.
-Toss with Extra-Virgin Olive Oil (1 teaspoon) and a Salt and Pepper (to taste).
+a good scrub and rinse (no need to peel), and cut them into quarters length-wise.
+Toss with

 Lay the carrots flat onto a parchment-lined roasting sheet.
 Roast at 375 degrees F (190 degrees C) for 1 hour.
 The carrots should have softened yet still have some bite to them.
 Cooking time will depend on the size of the carrots and the strength of the oven.

 For the garlic tahini, in a small bowl or food processor, whisk together

 Slowly add in the

 a tablespoon at a time until the tahini loosely coats the back of the spoon.
 Measurements will inevitably vary for this.